Computable Cross Norm in Tensor Networks and Holography: CCNR in random tensor networks

-The location of the phase transition is determined by the condition $f_\text{II}=f_\text{IV}$.
-The location is $n$-dependent, unlike the case of R\'enyi entropy for two intervals \cite{2010PhRvD..82l6010H}, and we plot this critical cross ratio as a function of $n$ in \figref{fig:phase} (blue).
-For all $x$, $Z_{1/2}$ (which is the CCNR) stays below $1$, so formally we can not conclude anything about separability.
+We can write down a simple formula for the CCNR by analytically continuing \eqref{eq:CCNR-renyi-RTN} to $n = 1/2$: \be \log Z_{1/2} = - \log \chi \times \left\{ \right. . \ee Due to the explicit dependence on the cut-off, it is easy to see that for all $x$ the value of $Z_{1/2}$ stays less than unity, so formally we can not conclude anything about separability.
 We note however that this is consistent with the fact that in the disconnected phase we expect the state to be separable.

+Let us now take a closer look at the entanglement wedges in the connected phase.
+Working in Poincar\'e coordinates, we label the points as shown in Figure \ref{fig:EWCS}.
+For a given choice of endpoint $z$ of the entanglement wedge cross-section, the free energy is given by the expression \be f_\text{conn.}(z) = -4(n-1)\log z + 4n\log \(\frac{1}{2}\(\frac{a}{z}+\frac{z}{a}\)\), \ee with $a = \sqrt{x}/(1+\sqrt{1-x})$.
+The first term is the area of the entanglement wedge cross-section $-2\log z$, weighted by its tension $d(g_A,g_B) = 2(n-1)$, while the second term is the area difference between the surfaces bounding the squeezed/expanded entanglement wedge and the original entanglement wedge at $z = a$, weighted by tension $d(g_A,e) = d(g_B,e) = n$.

-The maximum for $f_\text{II}$ is achieved at $z=\sqrt{2n-1}\,a$.
-This demonstrates clearly that the EWCS is squeezed for $n>1$ and expanded for $n<1$.
-Interestingly, the EWCS goes all the way to the boundary at $n=\frac{1}{2}$, which is relevant to computing the CCNR.
-It is unclear if this analytic continuation fails beyond that point.
-It would be interesting to provide a more rigorous derivation of this analytic continuation beyond $n=1$, since there are other known situations where negative tension branes lead to large corrections to the naive saddle \cite{Akers:2022max}.
-Thus, the analytic continuation may be subtle, although we see no obvious reason for it to fail for $n>\frac{1}{2}$.
+The minimum for $f_\text{conn.}(z)$ is achieved at $z=\sqrt{2n-1}\,a$, which gives \eqref{eq:reflected-free-energies}.
+Since the usual entanglement wedge cross-section corresponds to $z = a$, this clearly shows that the entanglement wedge cross-section is squeezed for $n>1$ and expanded for $n<1$.
+Interestingly, the entanglement wedge cross-section goes all the way to the boundary at $n=1/2$, which is the value corresponding to the CCNR.\footnote{Technically, we are not allowed to take $n$ all the way to $1/2$ due to the cut-off at $z = \epsilon$.
+The entanglement wedge cross-section already reaches the cut-off boundary at $n = \frac{1}{2} + \frac{\epsilon^2}{2a^2}$, and the CCNR is only reached when the cut-off goes to zero.
+However, the $\epsilon$ corrections all vanish in this limit, and \eqref{eq:CCNR-RTN} still gives the correct leading behavior as we approach $n = 1/2$.
+We believe this is only a subtlety in the geometric picture, not the answer of \eqref{eq:CCNR-RTN}.} Due to the square root branch cut, it is unclear if the analytic continuation fails beyond that point.
+It would be useful to provide a more rigorous derivation of the analytic continuation below $n=1$, since there are known situations where negative tension branes lead to large corrections to the na\"{i}ve saddle \cite{Dong:2021oad, Akers:2022max,Dong:2023bfy}.
+However, in this case, subregion $AA^*$ only has a single candidate minimal surface and thus may avoid the issues with $n<1$ Renyi entropies in the presence of multiple candidate minimal surfaces.
+Thus, the analytic continuation may be subtle, although we see no obvious reason for it to fail for $n>1/2$.